boyney123/awesome-event-patterns/README.md

 - [Written resources](#written-resources)

 ## Videos

+- [Event First Thinking by David Boyne](https://www.youtube.com/watch?v=GBzr48Mj2JU) - Talk from David Boyne as he goes through the importance of event-design and event first thinking.
+What event types are there?
+Why should you care?
+What are the tradeoffs?
+Learn in this talk.

 - [DDD Europe 2020 Keynote by Udi Dahan](https://www.youtube.com/watch?v=-iuMjjKQnhg&t=2485s) - Udi Dahan gives a great talk about DDD and also goes into event patterns talking about internal and external events within your domains.

 - [Events Everywhere!
 Different Type of Events in a Distributed System](https://www.youtube.com/watch?v=PJPxdl-1ucg) - Great talk with James Hickey and Derek Comartin as they talk about types of events in distributed systems.